-During the Reporting Period, NFSA used around 90 suppliers, most of which were based in Australia, and most were suppliers of services rather than goods.
-These services included financial services, credit reporting services, debt recovery services, insurance services, marketing services and professional advisory services such as accounting and legal services.
+During the Reporting Period, NFSA used 97 suppliers, most of which were based in Australia, with most being suppliers of services rather than goods.
+These services included financial services, credit reporting services, debt recovery services, insurance services, marketing services and professional advisory services such as IT, accounting and legal services.